seapagan/fastapi-template/README.md

 ## Important note on Versioning

-This template versioning has been refactored to start from **Verison 0.4.0**.
+This template versioning has been refactored to start from **Version 0.4.0**.

 The original template was written for my own use and probably promoted to V1.0.0 before it should have been, and there have been many updates and fixes since